gordon518/demoAssetMarket/readMe.md

 <br>
 The main page will show building list.
 You can search by ID, Name in the page, the name search supports fuzzy lookup.
 The page also support sorting by each column.
 <br>
 The functionality of finding nearest tower used KD-Tree to speed up searching.
-It takes me a lot of time on Algorithm reaserch, it just beta version, not fully tested.
+There is the file of test/testApi.js for unit test of this API.

 # Run Guide
 1 Install Node-v12.22.0<br>